-Entrance to this program normally takes place after one year of university (or equivalent) studies.
-The minimum entrance requirement is successful completion of \star 30 transferable to the University of Alberta.
-Normally, students entering this program would have at least \star 24 transferable to the program.
-Normally, the minimum grade point average for application is 2.3.
-All admissions are competitive.
+Entrance to this program normally takes place after one year of university (or equivalent) preprofessional studies.
+The minimum entrance requirement is successful completion of $\star$ 24 transferable to the University of Alberta.
+The minimum admission grade point average is 2.3 (refer to §14.2.1).